Breads and Muffins

 Marie Battershaw Kramer

-3 cups sugar 1 cup white syrup
+1 cup white syrup

-1 cup water 2 tsp. vinegar
+1 cup water

 Butter sides of a heavy saucepan.
 Add sugar, syrup, water and vinegar and bring to boil on medium-high heat.
-Boil to hard ball stage, which is 250 to 260 degrees on the candy thermometer.
-Add butter and vanilla; stir until butter is melted.
-Pour over popcorn.
-Cool a little and mold with buttered hands into popcorn balls.
+Boil to hard ball stage, which is 250 to 260 degrees on the candy thermometer or if you prefer a softer popcorn ball, bring the temperature to 240 degrees.

 Elsie Battershaw